askft/hanyu/README.md

 which category the word belongs to.
 Internally, a word is stored for instance as a list [['I', 'me'], ['wǒ'], ['我']].

+**`util.py`** - Contains useful constants and functions that are used throughout the rest of the programs.